agaszmurlo/bdg-sequila/docs/source/function/function.rst

 maxBroadcastSize
 *****************
-This parameter is defining the decision boundary for choosing to broadcast whole table (with all columns) to the tree (peered for narrow dataframes) or just intervals (preferred for wider dataframes).
+This parameter defines the threshold for the decision whether to broadcast whole table (with all columns referenced in a query) to the tree (preferred smaller dataframes) or just intervals (preferred for very large dataframes).
 If the whole table is broadcasted the solution is more memory-demanding but joining happens in one step.
 If just intervals are broadcast joining happens in two steps.

 By default the parameter is set to 10240 kB

-Parameter is set via coniguration:
+Parameter can be set in the following way:
 ::

    spark.sqlContext.setConf("spark.biodatageeks.rangejoin.maxBroadcastSize", (10*(1024*1024)).toString)